UNDER THE SEA...

 Sharks and Whales

 This week the children have learnt lots about sharks and whales.
-The children started by learning lots of new facts about both animals and they each wrote about what the things they had learnt.
+On Monday, we recieved a phone call from Tiddler telling us that he had seen a shark attack.
+He sent us on a mammal hunt around school and we learnt lots of new facts abut marine animals.
+The children wrote down some of what they had learnt and they thought of lots of describing words when writing about sharks.
 The children couldn’t believe how big some sharks and whales are and they really enjoyed using the metre stick when comparing both animals measurements when outside on the field.
-The children have also done some super...
+The children have also done some super work with Beebots and have finished off their sea creature paintings.

 Other activities that the children have completed this week include; painting sea creatures, making a paper chain octopus and decorating their own fish stick puppet.